-The practice manager was the safeguarding leads.
+The principal dentist and one of the associate dentists were the safeguarding leads.
 The practice had policies and procedures in place for safeguarding adults and child protection.
 All staff including non-clinical staff had completed child protection and adult safeguarding training.
 Details of the local authority safeguarding teams were readily available, as were the relevant safeguarding escalation flowcharts and diagrams for recording incidents.
 This information was also displayed for staff reference.
 Staff we spoke with demonstrated an understanding of safeguarding issues including how to respond to suspected and actual safeguarding incidents.